honeypotio/searchspot/README.md

 You can generate an optimized executable just appending `--release`, but the compile time will be longer.

 You can execute `$ cargo test` to run the tests and `$ cargo doc` to generate the documentation.

-P.S.
-Make sure you have ElasticSearch running.
+Please make sure you have an ElasticSearch instance running.

 Example
 -------